NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 </details>

-## Step 3: Manipulator Script
+## Step 3: Manipulator Module

-In this step, you will be creating `slide_manipulator.py` in the same folder as our Model script.
+In this step, you will be creating `slide_manipulator.py` in the same folder as our Model module.
 The Manipulator class will define the `on_build` function as well as create the Label and regenerate the model.

 ### Step 3.1: Import omni.ui
-After creating the Manipulator script, import omni.ui as follows:
+After creating the Manipulator module, import omni.ui as follows:

 ```python
 from omni.ui import scene as sc